zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 `GET /subscriptions/{subscriptionId}/resourceGroups/{{rgName}}/providers/Microsoft.ContainerInstance/NGroups/{{ngroupsName}}/latestRollingUpdate`

-This returns a [RollingUpdate structure](#api-model) containing relevant information about the RU.
+This returns a response containing relevant information about the RU.

 ### Cancelling a Rolling Update